Too Stressed? Try Forest Bathing!

 “Whatever their reaction, people walk away feeling, ‘That’s what I needed,” says Ben Page of the Association of Nature and Forest Therapy.
 “It’s a process of remembering and awakening to something we already knew.
 Our ancestors evolved with nature, and we have forgotten how to have that open relationship.”

 Still, Page insists that this practice can be done anywhere nature is found.
 He has even conducted a “forest walk” inside of a senior care center, where he brought plants and other natural objects to a group of seniors who had varying health and mental ailments.
-Page narrated the walk for the seniors, asking them to imagine walking a wooded path while he played soothing nature sounds on a speaker.

 “People with advanced dementia were remembering things from their childhood,” Page said.
 “There was a real healing effect that took place.
 A 90-year-old who had severe dementia shared memories of being 10 years old and building a cabin in the wilderness with her dad.
 Her relationship with one pine cone that she was holding was bringing her all of this joy and memory.”

-6 Tips for Forest Bathing
+7 Beginner Tips for Forest Therapy

-4) Tune into your senses, what do you feel, smell, see or hear?
+4) Tune into your senses.
+What do you feel, smell, see or hear?
 Walk slowly to take it all in.

 5) Say “Hello!”
 It may seem odd at first, but keep an open mind.
 Approach a tree, flower or any part of the wilderness that draws you in and introduce yourself.
 Spend some time next to your new friend, imagining a conversation, or simply reflecting on its beauty.